 A common rose disease is known as black spot (Diplocarpon rosae).
 The name is very appropriate, as this fungal disease forms black spots all over the foliage of rose bushes.
 If left unchecked, it can cause a rose bush to totally defoliate.
-Let’s look at how to get rid of black spot on roses with proper roses black spot treatments.
+Let’s look at what causes black spots on rose bush leaves and steps for treating black spot roses.

 How to Control Black Spot on Roses